Ser PFKNR en 2025

 • ICE Presence in Puerto Rico

-Highlights the contradiction of immigration surveillance and enforcement imposed on a population that is already legally American.
+Highlights the contradiction of immigration surveillance and enforcement imposed on people who are US citizens.

 • University of Puerto Rico Protests